zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/Tooltip.md

     ?>

 ### autoHide
 Specifies if the tooltip will be hidden when mouse leaves the target element.
 If set to false a close button will be shown within tooltip.
+If set to false, showAfter is specified and the showOn is set to "mouseenter" the Tooltip will be displayed after the given timeout even if the element is no longer hovered.

 #### Returns
 `\Kendo\UI\Tooltip`